centralinc/cAGENTS/.cAGENTS/templates/shared-root.md

 ---
-name: agents-from-claudemd
+name: shared-root
-description: Imported from CLAUDE.md
-alwaysApply: true
-when:
-  target: ["claude-md"]
+description: shared sections
 order: 20
 ---
-# CLAUDE.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.

 ## Project Overview

-**.cAGENTS** is a cross-platform generator for `AGENTS.md` and compatible rule formats (e.g., Cursor `.mdc`).
+**cAGENTS** is a cross-platform generator for `AGENTS.md` and compatible rule formats (e.g., Cursor `.mdc`).
 It composes rule files (Markdown + YAML front-matter), renders them with a BYOC (Bring-Your-Own-Compiler) engine, and writes context-scoped outputs at the repo root and nested directories.

 This is a hybrid monorepo with:
 - **Rust workspace** (`crates/`) - The fast, deterministic core